 This Peanut Butter & Jelly Banana Bread will remind you of a PB&J sandwich, but in soft & sweet banana bread form.
 This recipe is gluten-free, vegan, and layered with homemade strawberry chia jam and creamy peanut butter.

-Alright, it’s October, I should be making pumpkin everything…but I needed to share ONE more non-fall recipe with you first.
+Alright, it’s October, I should be making pumpkin everything.
+But, I had to share ONE more non-fall recipe with you first.
 Pumpkin and all things cinnamon and spice will be coming SOON, I promise.

 But first: PB&J. Because let’s be honest: who doesn’t love a peanut butter and jelly?
 It’s an even better flavor combination when it becomes a peanut butter & jelly banana bread, able to be slathered with even MORE peanut butter and jam.